I3S-ESSnet/ExampleServices/README.md

 # Example Services

-`readme should explain how to view examples, its purpose, starting point, describe the repository`

 This repository is created to help developers and architects view examples of features applied into services.
 The scenarios describe different states your environment could be in, and examples how to gain a more recommended state using architecture described in CSPA.